 Effects on the kidneys and liver

-This treatment can affect the kidneys and liver.
+This treatment can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
 You will have regular blood and urine tests during your treatment to check how well your kidneys and liver are working.

 Changes to your taste

 You may get a bitter or metal taste in your mouth.
 Sucking sugar-free sweets may help with this.
 Some foods may taste different or have no taste.
 Try different foods to find out what tastes best to you.
 Taste changes usually get better after treatment finishes.
 Your nurse can give you more advice.